Hit and Run Lawyer in Tampa, Florida

 Some of the most common causes of hit-and-run accidents in Florida include:

-- The driver was drunk or under the influence of drugs.
+- The driver was under the influence of alcohol or drugs.

 - The driver did not have a valid driver’s license or is driving on a suspended license.